The 411 on heatstroke, hot flashes and fever

 If your body temperature rises to 99.6 degrees or higher, you have a fever.
 How does this rise in temperature occur?

-"The hypothalamus responds to different factors, such as infectious organisms and injury, by releasing fever-producing chemicals that change body temperature," says Catherine Park, MD, a primary care physician at Rush.
+"The hypothalamus responds to different factors, such as infectious organisms and injury, by releasing fever-producing chemicals that change body temperature," says Ward.

 Specifically, these chemicals cause blood vessels to narrow and pull heat into the innermost part of the body.
 The result is a fever.
 Fever not only signals that a foreign invader has entered the body; it's also a sign that the body's immune system is working to combat that invader.

-A fever that rises to 105 degrees or higher is especially alarming.
+When a fever is cause for alarm: A fever that rises to 105 degrees or higher is especially dangerous.
 If left untreated, a fever this high can lead to dehydration, dizziness, weakness and confusion.